takuma-shishido/dejavu/README.md

 <br>

 ## 🧉 How to Build DEJAVU
-- 1. Execute this command on the terminal
+- i.
+Execute this command on the terminal
 ```
 $ git clone https://github.com/takuma-shishido/dejavu.git
 $ docker-compose build